suneeld/sales-appbest/README.md

 ## 🧪 Experimentation & Metrics

-You can simulate users and test LaunchDarkly experiments using:
+You can simulate users and test LaunchDarkly experiments using buttons on http://localhost:8080/simulate:

 - `Try New Flow` button (Homepage)
 - `Explore Features` button (Value Creation Teams)
 - `Value Creation Teams` menu click tracking
+-  Change duration of tests between 1 to 60 minutes.

 The metrics `explorefeaturebutton` and `valuepagecount` are tracked and viewable within LaunchDarkly experiments UI.